stridecolossus/JOVE/docs/blog/part-2-triangle/pipeline.md

 }
 ```

-We will also need to compile the shaders to SPIV using the `GLSLC` utility application provided as part of the JDK:
+We also need to compile the shaders to SPIV using the `GLSLC` utility application provided as part of the Vulkan SDK:

 ```
 cd JOVE/src/test/resources/demo/triangle